 ANTIGUA AND BARBUDA

-The caribbean offers many solid and low cost citizenship by investment programs so it comes as no surprise to me that someone or a group of someone’s tried to take advantage of this and create a fake one.
-The government of the small caribbean island of Antigua and Barbuda released a statement in which they told foreign investors to ignore a website offering services that were not backed by a government initiative.
+The Caribbean offers many solid and low-cost citizenship by investment programs so it comes as no surprise to me that someone or a group of someone’s tried to take advantage of this and create a fake one.
+The government of the small Caribbean island of Antigua and Barbuda released a statement in which they told foreign investors to ignore a website offering services that were not backed by a government initiative.
 The website is called http://www.antiguainvestmentprogramme.com/.
-You have been warned stay far away and clear from this website.
+(It no longer works) You have been warned to stay far away and clear from this website.

 Even countries with relaxed immigration laws seem to attract scammers and those desperate to leave the United States.
-Of course fake promoters in Mexico, the closest neighbor to the south, tried to make money offering a fake citizenship by investment program.
+Of course, fake promoters in Mexico, the closest neighbour to the south, tried to make money offering fake citizenship by investment program.

 These are just a few examples you should stay clear from, there are way more scammers and false programs out there so be careful.
 Contact us and we will happily recommend the best citizenship by investment program that best fits your needs.

 We have written the Ultimate Guide to Going Offshore.
 It has everything you could possibly imagine about the offshore market.
 You can go directly there and download for your personal library.